DogeTheBeast/College_notes/Moment of a Force.md

 # Moment/Torque

 Moment of a force about a point or axis provides a measure of the tendency of the force to cause a body to rotate about the point or axis.
+The SI unit of moments: ${N \cdot m}$

 It is a vector and the larger the force or the greater the perpendicular distance from the axis, the greater the turning effect.